Credit repair companies

-Paying an outstanding debt associated with an adverse listings on your credit file will not in itself remove the listing automatically.
+Paying an outstanding debt associated with adverse listings on your credit file will not in itself remove the listing automatically.
 Listings are removed if the credit provider has not adhered to the laws regulating credit reporting in Australia.
 A credit repair agency can investigate and argue for the removal of any erroneous listings or listings made in violation of credit laws.

 How does credit repair work?

 Credit repair works by the company removing negative listings on your credit report.
 The following process usually applies: